-Here’s everything to know about booking and live contracts for musicians.
+Here’s what you need to know about Booking and Live Contracts for Musicians:

-There are about 5 contracts musicians should know about when booking a live show.
-Let’s chat about them!
+There are about 5 contracts musicians should know about when it comes to booking live shows…

 Live Promoter – Artist Contract

 Both parties agree to pay their own tax contributions and to comply with all rules, regulations and agreements relating to health and safety.
-Agreement useful for promoters looking to have a document in place that comprehensively covers all of the most common issues related to live engagements.
+This agreement is useful for promoters looking to have a document in place that comprehensively covers all of the most common issues related to live engagements.

 Merchandising Rights Contract

-This is an exclusive agreement whereby an Artist grants merchandising rights to a company which allows the latter to use the Artist’s name, logo, likeness, picture, artwork, trade marks etc., throughout a defined territory in connection with manufacture and sale of products of any kind.
+This is an exclusive agreement where an Artist grants merchandising rights to a company which allows the latter to use the Artist’s name, logo, likeness, picture, artwork, trade marks etc., throughout a defined territory in connection with the manufacture and sale of products of any kind.

-Company accounts fifty percent (50%) of income to artist after recouping manufacturing and transport costs.
-Useful for labels or manufacturing companies looking to get an exclusive license to artists’ intellectual property for the manufacture of goods.
+The company accounts 50% of the income to the artist after recouping manufacturing and transport costs.
+This is useful for labels or manufacturing companies looking to get an exclusive license to artists’ intellectual property for the manufacture of these goods.

-This is an agreement whereby a promoter hires a venue for a particular date in exchange for payment of a fee.
-The Venue will guarantee the promoter certain capacity and opening times as well as reasonable technical requirement required by the artist performing at the event.
+This is an agreement where a promoter hires a venue for a particular date in exchange for payment.
+The venue will guarantee the promoter certain capacity and opening times, as well as reasonable technical equipment required by the artist performing at the event.

-Both parties agree to act in a professional manner at all times to not act, omit or operate negligently or recklessly resulting in the impossibility to carry out the event.
+Both parties agree to act in a professional manner at all times and to not act negligently or recklessly resulting in the impossibility to carry out the event.
 The contract can be customized to allow the promoter to provide his/her own bar stock, sound engineers and security for the event.

-This is an agreement whereby a promoter engages a DJ to perform at an event, at a particular date and for a specified length of time.
-The promoter agrees to remunerate DJ for the satisfactory performance of the engagement and to meet certain requirements as requested by DJ (including a safe performance area, electrical outlets and crowd control personnel).
+This is an agreement where a promoter books a DJ to perform at an event, at a particular date and for a specified length of time.
+The promoter agrees to pay the DJ for their performance and to meet certain requirements as requested by DJ (including a safe performance area, electrical outlets and crowd control personnel).
 This agreement is useful for promoters looking to have a document in place that comprehensively covers all of the most common issues related to live DJ music engagements.